 - Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience.

 - Papers may be completed in conjunction with a regular course, independent study, or an honors thesis.

 - Papers may be completed over a semester or the academic year.

-- All research papers must be submitted by May 1, 2022.
+- All research papers must be submitted by May 1 of the academic year.

 - Designation as a Marshall Foundation Scholar upon successful completion of the program.